Utkarshaaa13/ClearCare_DataInitiative_Handover_Documents/README.md

 o	codes comparison.xlsx

 9. Columns to rows .ipynb
 •	Purpose: This notebook processes a dataset by working with a list of allowed column names and likely reshapes the data, converting columns to rows or filtering the data based on certain criteria.
-This is a sample uploaded for Jacksonville. **Replace with your file name as required. **
+This is a sample uploaded for Jacksonville.
+REPLACE WITH YOUR FILE AS REQUIRED.
 •	Excel File Used:
 Jacksonville cleaned dataset.xlsx,
 Jacksonville cleaned dataset column to row.xlsx,